 We developed a user journey to clarify our findings and guide our navigation design process.

-I created wireframes in Sketch inspired by our research and used Meetup for layout reference.
+I created wireframes in Sketch informed by our research and used Meetup for layout inspiration.

 We asked three users to test our initial design for our tasks: